mehrezbey/Linear-Regression/README.md

 - **Description**:
   - Implements multivariate linear regression from scratch.
   - Optimizes using gradient descent.
-  - Includes comprehensive error calculation and data cleaning steps.
+  - Includes comprehensive error calculation.
   - Demonstrates the importance of feature scaling and its impact on the model's speed, performance, and accuracy.

 ### 3. Multivariate Linear Regression (using scikit-learn)